Here at Confused, our readers regularly get in touch with a number of their car insurance bugbears.

 What are your rights?

-If the FOS does find in your favour, not only will you be exempt from paying any cancellation fees, but you should also be able to claim back any additional costs incurred as a result of the error, such as premiums that may have been withdrawn automatically from your account.
+If the FOS does find in your favour, not only will you be exempt from paying any cancellation fees, but you should also be able to claim back any additional costs incurred as a result of the error.

 It can still be cheaper to cancel